m4rtint/ballBounce-410/README.md

 Unity Testing:

-DataReader: Created a script to read txt files passed to Unity.
-Used Debug.Log to test if the text file was
+DataReader: Created a script to read .txt files passed to Unity.
+Used Debug.Log to test if the text file was really
-	really being read......TODO
+	being read.
+Parsed each line of text within the text file into a string, then printed out each line onto the console using Debug.Log.
+Matchup each line of data with each line on the text file given to us.
+If they all match, then it means that the data has been saved.

 Ball: Created dumby data so that we are able to determine if the ball was growing and splitting into the
 	correct number of slices.
 To test the splits, we gave in the values to represent 1 user, and 4 users.
 This